MicrosoftDocs/power-platform/power-platform/admin/security/security-overview.md

 | Tenant isolation | Tenant | Tenant isolation setting is turned off.|

 ## Manage proactive policies for governance and security
 There are several security features that help secure your tenant.
+Some of these features require being set as managed type as a prerequisite.
+If you decide to enable such a feature, you will be prompted to first change the environment to managed type before being allowed to configure the feature.

 Use the following links to view and manage proactive policies for governance and security.

 - [Network security](network-security.md): Protect applications and cloud workloads from network-based cyberattacks with features like IP firewall, IP address-based cookie binding, and Azure Virtual Network.
 - [Access controls](access-control.md): Ensure only authorized users can access specific resources with features like tenant isolation, data policies, environment security groups, and sharing controls.